Freedom of Information (FOIA)

 The Michigan FOIA statute permits the Agency to charge for the following costs associated with processing a request:

-• Labor costs associated with copying or duplication, which includes making paper copies, making digital copies, or transferring digital public records to non-paper physical media or through the Internet.
+• Labor costs associated with copying, which includes making paper copies, making digital copies, or transferring digital public records to non-paper physical media or through the internet.

 • Labor costs associated with searching for, locating and examining a requested public record, when failure to charge a fee will result in unreasonably high costs to the Agency.